smart-mobile-software/arisedocs/docs/source/android.rst

 1. Add the Arise library to your project
 ----------------------------------------

-First, download the Arise library jar file and drag it inside your project's /libs/ folder.
+First, download the `Arise library jar file`_ and drag it inside your project's /libs/ folder.

+.. _`Arise library jar file`: https://s3.amazonaws.com/ariseio/Arise-Android-2.2.jar

 2. Add permissions
 -------------------